Implementing a Predication

 Converting Errors to Messages

 If the error returned is a system error, the system will convert it to a message for the user.
-If not, we need to create a function that converts the custom error information to messages and pass that function to the UserInterface object, like this:
+If we have custom errors like “notAThing”, we need to create a function that converts the custom error information to messages and pass that function as an additional argument to the UserInterface

 ...